lastunicorn/ConsoleTools.Commando/README.md

    containerBuilder.RegisterCommando(presentationAssembly);
    ```

+   The `RegisterCommando(...)` method needs as parameters the assemblies where your commands are located.

-3. Instantiate the `Application`
+3. Instantiate the `Application`.
    ```csharp
    Application application = container.Resolve<Application>();
    ```

-4. Execute
+4. Run the application.

    ```csharp
    await application.Run(args);